-Lisianthus has a reputation for being a hard-to-grow, [email protected]#$% (excuse my French).
+Lisianthus has a reputation for being a hard-to-grow, badass-b@#$% (excuse my French).
 And you know what?
 This flower lives up to its reputation.

 The key thing is timing.

-If you live in Zone 3, and you’ve read other advice about when to plant Lisianthus, throw it out the window.
+If you live in Zone 3 and you’ve read other advice about when to plant Lisianthus, throw it out the window.
 Because it doesn’t apply here.
-The most common growing information will tell you that you need to start your Lisianthus 12-16 weeks before the last frost date.
+The most common growing information will tell you that you must start your lisianthus 12-16 weeks before the last frost date.
 That puts Zone 3 gardeners at the beginning of February or March, which is not nearly enough time to have plants that actually grow.
 Especially if your germination is poor, you will have no flowers.

 You’ll be totally hooped.

-In this blog post, I will tell you the best way to grow Lisianthus, especially if you live in a cold climate like me and have a hot growing season.
+In this blog post, I will tell you the best way to grow lisianthus, especially if you live in a cold climate like me and have a short growing season.
 If you live in Zone 7 and higher, you can probably get by with the traditional advice and have no problems.
-Those of us in Zone 3, however, should follow this advice instead.
+However, those of us in Zone 3 should follow this advice instead.

 PURCHASING LISIANTHUS SEEDS

-Most garden seed companies don’t carry Lisianthus.
+Most garden seed companies don’t carry lisianthus.
 There are only a few that do.
 I buy mine from William Dam and Stems Flower Farm in Canada.
-If you’re in the United States, you could also try Johnny’s Seeds.
+You could also try Johnny’s Seeds if you’re in the United States.

-When you’re purchasing Lisianthus seeds, look for ones that are coated.
+When you’re purchasing lisianthus seeds, look for ones that are coated.
 It will be much easier to plant.
-The frilly, double varieties are a lot prettier than the single ones and are more popular with customers.
+The frilly, double varieties are much prettier than the single ones and are more popular with customers.
 The Arena series is my personal favourite.